wei3hua2/awesome-iohk-papers/sort_by_tags.md

 Blocks in proof-of-work (PoW) blockchains satisfy the PoW equation H(B) ≤ T. If additionally a block satisfies H(B) ≤ T2<sup>−µ</sup>, it is called a µ-superblock.
 Superblocks play an important role in the construction of compact blockchain proofs which allows the compression of PoW blockchains into so-called Non-Interactive Proofs of Proof-ofWork (NIPoPoWs).
 These certificates are essential for the construction of superlight clients, which are blockchain wallets that can synchronize exponentially faster than traditional SPV clients.

 In this work, we measure the distribution of superblocks in the Bitcoin blockchain.
 We find that the superblock distribution within the blockchain follows expectation, hence we empirically verify that the distribution of superblocks within the Bitcoin blockchain has not been adversarially biased.
 NIPoPoWs require that each block in a blockchain points to a sample of previous blocks in the blockchain.
 These pointers form a data structure called the interlink.
 We give efficient ways to store the interlink data structure.
 Repeated superblock references within an interlink can be omitted with no harm to security.
 Hence, it is more efficient to store a set of superblocks rather than a list.
 We show that, in honest executions, this simple observation reduces the number of superblock references by approximately a half in expectation.
 We then verify our theoretical result by measuring the improvement over existing blockchains in terms of the interlink sizes (which we improve by 79%) and the sizes of succinct NIPoPoWs (which we improve by 25%).
 As such, we show that deduplication allows superlight clients to synchronize 25% faster.

 ---

-## game-theory

-### Reward Sharing Schemes for Stake Pools (2020) [link](https://arxiv.org/ftp/arxiv/papers/1807/1807.11218.pdf)

-We introduce and study reward sharing schemes that promote the fair formation of stake pools in collaborative projects that involve a large number of stakeholders such as the maintenance of a proof-of-stake (PoS) blockchain.
-Our mechanisms are parameterised by a target value for the desired number of pools.
-We show that by properly incentivising participants, the desired number of stake pools is a non-myopic Nash equilibrium arising from rational play.
-Our equilibria also exhibit an efficiency / security tradeoff via a parameter that allows them to be calibrated and include only the pools with the smallest possible cost or provide protection against Sybil attacks, the setting where a single stakeholder creates a large number of pools in the hopes to dominate the collaborative project.
-We also experimentally demonstrate the reachability of such equilibria in dynamic environments where players react to each others strategic moves over an indefinite period of interactive play, while showing how simple reward sharing schemes, such that inspired by Bitcoin, converge to centralisation.

-### Coalition-Safe Equilibria with Virtual Payoffs (2020) [link](https://arxiv.org/pdf/2001.00047.pdf)

-Consider a set of parties invited to execute a protocol Π. The protocol will incur some cost to run while in the end (or at regular intervals), it will populate and update local tables that assign (virtual) rewards to participants.
-Each participant aspires to offset the costs of participation by these virtual payoffs that are provided in the course of the protocol.
-In this setting, we introduce and study a notion of coalition-safe equilibrium.
-In particular, we consider a strategic coalition of participants that is centrally coordinated and potentially deviates from Π with the objective to increase its utility with respect to the view of at least one of the other participants.
-The protocol Π is called a coalition-safe equilibrium with virtual payoffs (EVP) if no such protocol deviation exists.
-We apply our notion to study incentives in blockchain protocols.
-Compared to prior work, our framework has the advantages that it simultaneously (i) takes into account that each participant may have a divergent view of the rewards given to the other participants, as the reward mechanism employed is subject to consensus among players (and our notion is well defined independently of whether the underlying protocol achieves consensus or not) (ii) accounts for the stochastic nature of these protocols enforcing the equilibrium condition to hold with overwhelming probability (iii) provides a versatile way to describe a wide variety of utility functions that are based on rewards recorded in the ledger and cost incurred during ledger maintenance.
-We proceed to use our framework to provide a unified picture of incentives in the Bitcoin blockchain, for absolute and relative rewards based utility functions, as well as prove novel results regarding incentives of the Fruitchain blockchain protocol [PODC 2017] showing that the equilibrium condition holds for collusions up to n − 1 players for absolute rewards based utility functions and less than n/2 for relative rewards based utility functions, with the latter result holding for any “weakly fair” blockchain protocol, a new property that we introduce and may be of independent interest.

----